MTM Enterprises

-MTM Enterprises (also known as MTM Productions) was an American independent production company established in 1969 by Mary Tyler Moore and her then-husband Grant Tinker to produce The Mary Tyler Moore Show for CBS.
+MTM Enterprises, Inc. (also known as MTM Productions, Inc.) was an American independent production company established in 1969 by Mary Tyler Moore and her then-husband Grant Tinker to produce The Mary Tyler Moore Show for CBS.
 The name for the production company was drawn from Moore's initials.

-MTM produced a number of successful television programs during the 1970s and 1980s.
-The company's mascot was an orange Tabby cat named Mimsie who appeared in their logo (who was borrowed from a local shelter and then owned by one of the MTM staff, not by Moore and Tinker, who named the cat), inside a circle surrounded by gold ribbons, parodying how Leo the Lion is presented in the Metro-Goldwyn-Mayer logo.

-All of MTM's shows are now owned by The Walt Disney Company through its subsidiary, 20th Television.
+With MTM, Moore would become one of the first women to own a television production company.
+MTM became very successful, producing a number of successful television programs during the 1970s and 1980s.
+Since 2019, The Walt Disney Company has owned all of the company's programs through its subsidiary 20th Television.